 Federal tax law limits the types of projects that may be funded with tax-exempt bond proceeds since the interest earned on such bonds is exempt from federal taxation.
 Pursuant to the Code, the issuance of the Bonds by CSCDA requires the City's approval because the Project is located within the territorial limits of the City.
-In order for the interest on the Bonds to be excluded from the gross income of the owner of the Bonds (i.e. tax-exempt), an "applicable elected representative" of the government unit must approve the issuance of the Bonds after the TEFRA hearing; The form of government approval is the resolution.
+In order for the interest on the Bonds to be excluded from the gross income of the owner of the Bonds (i.e. tax-exempt), an "applicable elected representative" of the government unit must approve the issuance of the Bonds after the TEFRA hearing.
 The City Council's approval of CSCDA's issuance of the Bonds and the use of the proceeds serve to meet the applicable Code requirements.
 The City Council's approval of this action is not approval of the Apartments for any other purpose.

-Pursuant to the Policy, in situations in which the City allows an external agency such as CSCDA to issue the bonds, the City Council must hold the TEFRA hearing.
-The Director of Finance's delegation of authority under Chapter 5.06 of the Municipal Code is limited in allowing staff level TEFRAs to be held to those cases where the City will be the issuer.
+In situations in which the City allows an external agency such as CSCDA to issue the bonds, the City Council must hold the TEFRA hearing.
+The Director of Finance's delegation of authority under Chapter 5.06 of the Municipal Code is limited in allowing staff-level TEFRA hearings to be held to those cases where the City will be the issuer.
 Therefore, as part of this action, a specially-noticed public hearing will be held to satisfy the TEFRA requirements.